-The discount rate used to measure the total OPEB liability for 2023 was 4.30%.
-These rates were based on a blend of the Bond Buyer Index rate (3.54%) as of the measurement date and the expected rate of return.
+The discount rate used to measure the total OPEB liability for 2023 and 2022 was 4.34% and 4.30%, respectively.
+These rates were based on a blend of the Bond Buyer Index rate (3.65% and 3.54%) as of the measurement date and the expected rate of return.
 The OPEB plan's fiduciary net position was not projected to be available to make all projected future benefit payments for current plan members.
-The projected "depletion date", when projected benefits are not covered by projected assets, is 2042 for the fiscal year 2023.
-Therefore, the long-term expected rate of return on OPEB plan investments of 7.00%, per annum was not applied to all periods of projected benefit payments to determine the total OPEB liability.
+The projected "depletion date" when projected benefits are not covered by projected assets is 2042 and 2042 for the fiscal years 2024 and 2023, respectively.
+Therefore, the long-term expected rate of return on OPEB plan investments is 7.00% per annum was not applied to all periods of projected benefit payments to determine the total OPEB liability.

-Sensitivity of the College's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate

-The following presents the College's proportionate share of the net OPEB liability, as well as what the College's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is one-percentage-point lower or one-percentage-point higher than the current discount rate at June 30, 2023:
+Sensitivity of the College's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate The following presents the College's proportionate share of the net OPEB liability, as well as what the College's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is one-percentage-point lower or one-percentage-point higher than the current discount rate at June 30, 2024 and 2023: